3neti/ayuda-docs/docs/rationale.md

 ### Digital Transformation

-SADP demonstrates government leadership in adopting innovative digital solutions for public service delivery.
+UDDF demonstrates government leadership in adopting innovative digital solutions for public service delivery.

 ### Economic Stimulus

-By directing voucher redemptions to local merchants, SADP stimulates economic activity in communities that need it most.
+By directing voucher redemptions to local merchants, UDDF stimulates economic activity in communities that need it most.